An Example for Domain Adaptation Using CycleGAN

 \section{Data Preparation and Preprocessing}

-Source Domain (Two-channel light-sheet microscopy images (TO-PRO-3 + Eusion)): The source domain consists of fluorescence microscopy images with two channels: C01 (TO-PRO-3 nuclear staining) and C02 (Eosin cytoplasm channel).
-Both channels are stored as grayscale TIFF files.
-To create RGB inputs, we combine the channels using a semantic color mapping: C01 maps to the blue channel (Hematoxylin like), C02 maps to the green channel (Eosin like), and the red channel receives a 30\% contribution from C02.
+Source domain is microscopy images.
+To create RGB inputs, we combine the channels using a semantic color mapping: channel 1 maps to the blue channel, channel 2 maps to the green channel, and the red channel receives a 30\% contribution from channel 2.
 Before combination, each channel is normalized to reduce the impact of outliers and intensity variations, then scaled to [0, 1] and converted to RGB format.

-For Target Domain, the MHIST dataset \cite{b3} is used (available at \url{https://bmirds.github.io/MHIST/} ), which contains high quality H\&E stained histopathology images suitable for learning realistic color and texture distributions.Jana The dataset contains 3,152 H\&E images.
-Some examples are displayed in Figure \ref{fig:mhist_examples}.
+For Target Domain, the MHIST dataset \cite{b3} is used (available at \url{https://bmirds.github.io/MHIST/} ), which contains high quality H\&E stained histopathology images suitable for learning realistic color and texture distributions.
+The dataset contains 3,152 H\&E images.

 All images are resized to 256×256 using bilinear interpolation.
 During training, data augmentation includes random horizontal and vertical flips (p=0.5) and color jitter (brightness and contrast ±0.1).
 Images are converted to tensors and normalized to [-1, 1] using mean=0.5 and std=0.5 to match the generator’s tanh output range.